Begun 2015 | 3,200 words

 For an insight into how (defined) autistic people see themselves portrayed by us allistics (neurotypicals), there’s a fascinating review by an autistic person of the movie The Accountant, in which Ben Affleck plays an autistic assassin.

-I enjoyed the movie – the character’s obsessiveness makes him an excellent assassin – but the review exposes the film’s stereotyped and one-dimensional portayal of autism.
+I enjoyed the movie – the character’s obsessiveness makes him an excellent assassin – but the review exposes the film’s stereotyped and one-dimensional portrayal of autism.

 Soothfairy – the overshare